 How to Renew a Car Registration in Missouri

-If you do not renew your tags on time, you will also pay a penalty fee once you do apply for renewal through the Missouri Department of Revenue (DOR).
+If you do not renew your license plate tags on time, you will also pay a penalty fee once you do apply for renewal through the Missouri Department of Revenue (DOR).

-To learn more about these tag renewal requirements and the steps you must take to renew your registration credentials, review the information below.
+To learn more about these registration tag renewal requirements and process to renew your credentials, review the information below.

 Missouri License Plate Renewal Notices